rafelafrance/traiter/README.md

             | keyword (?P<value> sex | word )""")
 ```

+This rule will convert token sequences like `keyword sex quest` (handling strings similar to `sex = female?`) or `keyword word` (handling string similar to `sex: unknown`) into the a sex trait.

+#### 4. Post processing of traits
+This is where I apply a set of heuristics to modify traits to handle things like missing units, or to make sure we don't assign an ovary trait to a male or a testis trait to female.

-There are still issues with context that are not easily resolved with this parsing technique.
+There is also where we handle issues that are not easily resolved with this parsing technique.
 For example, the double quote '"' is used as both an abbreviation for inches and as a quote character.
 A human can human can easily tell the difference but these parsers struggle.
-To help with this and other issues I use post processing heuristics.

 #### Notes on the algorithm